MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 ### Remarks

 The strings may be assigned new character values.
 The new value may be either a string and C-string or a single character.
-The `operator=` may be used if the new value can be described by a single parameter, otherwise the member function [assign](#assign), which has multiple parameters, may be used to specify which part of the string is to be assigned to a target string.
+The `operator=` may be used if the new value can be described by a single parameter, otherwise the member function [`assign`](#assign), which has multiple parameters, may be used to specify which part of the string is to be assigned to a target string.

 ### Example